The College of Liberal Arts and Sciences policies

 • completion of second language coursework at the intermediate level (202 or equivalent)*

-• a second language course at the 300 level or higher taught in the foreign language and having 202 or its equivalent as a prerequisite
+• a second language course at the 300 level or higher that is taught in the foreign language and has 202 or its equivalent as a prerequisite

-• demonstrated completion of secondary education at a school in which the language of instruction is not English
+• demonstrated completion of secondary education at a school where the language of instruction is not English

 • completion of ASL 202 American Sign Language IV or its equivalent